sauravbsaha/NGSDataAnalysis-MappingAndVisualization/README.md

 # Next-generation sequencing help document
-This document is created for naive bioinformaticians planning to switch to NGS data analysis.
+This document is being created for bioinformaticians planning to switch to NGS data analysis.